Grosgrain: Evening wear

 As a more subtle option to lustrous satin, grosgrain is very popular with evening wear, used on the facings of lapels of most dress coats and high-end dinner jackets and tuxedos.
 Grosgrain is traditionally used to hem and highlight the cut of lapels, collars and visible outermost edges of the formal frock coat and the later morning coat.
 Grosgrain is preferred over satin for practicality—it is more durable than silk or satin, as the fabric does not snag as easily.
 Grosgrain is also used for matching accessories such as bow ties and cummerbunds, though these are often in barathea to complement the main suiting.

 Millinery

 Grosgrain is also used in millinery.
 Grosgrain ribbons are popular for use in ribbon decorations for hats, however, grosgrain is most notably used in top hats, fedora hats, and opera hats, or as the trimming band on the Homburg.

 Other uses

 Book-binding

 Grosgrain fabric and ribbon are common structural fabrics for the joining or reinforcement of spines or sheaves in fine commercial and hobby bookbinding and book restoration.

+Graduation leis

+When it comes to graduation leis, various types of ribbons can be used to create decorative accents and secure the flowers or other elements together.
+Grosgrain ribbon has a ribbed texture and is slightly thicker than satin ribbon.
+It provides a more textured and structured appearance to the lei.
+Grosgrain ribbon is available in various colors and patterns.